 The Partnership's principal uses of cash are the payment of distributions to BUC holders, interest and principal on debt financing and general and administrative expenses.
 The Partnership also uses cash to acquire additional investments.
 Distributions to BUC holders may increase or decrease at the determination of the General Partner.
 Distributions to BUC holders depend primarily upon the amount of base and contingent interest received on the Company's tax-exempt mortgage revenue bonds and cash received from other investments, the amount of borrowings and the effective interest rate of these borrowings, and the amount of the Partnership's undistributed cash.
 The General Partner believes that cash provided by its tax-exempt mortgage revenue bonds and other investments will be adequate to meet its projected long-term liquidity requirements, including the payment of expenses, interest and distributions to BUC holders.
 Recently, income from investments has not been sufficient to fund such expenditures without utilizing cash reserves to supplement the deficit.
 See discussion below regarding "Cash Available for Distribution."
-As a result, beginning with the second quarter 2009 distribution, the General Partner lowered the Company's regular annual distribution from \$0.54 to \$0.50 per BUC, or \$0.125 per quarter per BUC.
-The General Partner believes that distributions at this level are sustainable, however, if actual results vary from current projections and the actual CAD generated is less than the new regular distribution, such distribution amount may need to be reduced.
+As a result, beginning with the second quarter 2009 distribution, the General Partner believes that distribution from \$0.54 to \$0.50 per BUC, or \$0.125 per quarter per BUC.
+The General Partner believes that distributions and the actual CAD generated is less than the new regular distribution, such distribution amount may need to be reduced.